Instructions: back

 Article 700 Emergency Systems

-- The alternate power source (generator,
+The alternate power source

-for all of these purposes equally.
+ensure adequate power for all of these purposes equally.

 (a) True